0xSpaceShard/starknet-hardhat-plugin/README.md

 npx hardhat starknet-deploy [--starknet-network <NAME>] [--wait] [--gateway-url <URL>] [ARTIFACT_PATH...] [--inputs <CONSTRUCTOR_ARGUMENTS>] [--salt <SALT>]
 ```

-If no paths are provided, all Starknet artifacts from the default artifacts directory are deployed.
+If no paths are provided, all StarkNet artifacts from the default artifacts directory are deployed.
 Paths can be files and directories.

 If you're passing constructor arguments, pass them space separated, but as a single string (due to limitations of the plugin system).